Having the ability to anchor out inside a nice peaceful bay or right outside of a marina avoiding all the hubbub can be an amazing feeling.

 This anchor is specifically designed to break through dense grassy bottoms, so definitely a consideration when buying your next sailboat anchor.

 12. Fortress Anchor

-You’ll find a number of different construction materials for anchors, like aluminum and steel, but by far the most common materials you’ll find when shopping for anchors are steel and aluminum alloy.
+You’ll find a number of different construction materials for anchors, like aluminum and steel, but by far the most common materials you’ll find is a metal anchor made of steel or aluminum alloy.

 Anchors made out of aluminum alloy are very lightweight compared to steel but often come at a much higher cost when going through the checkout line.
 However, when set correctly on the seabed, they’re known to have very high holding power.

 Lakes vs. Coastal Waterways